MJongbloed/get-pc-memory-price/src/content/blog/pc-part-picker-guide.md

 RAM, or Random Access Memory, temporarily stores data your computer is actively using.
 It allows your system to access information faster than pulling it from your hard drive or SSD.
 This translates to faster performance when gaming, browsing, editing videos, or multitasking.

-If your PC doesn’t have enough RAM, it will struggle with demanding applications or multiple open programs.
+If your PC doesn't have enough RAM, it will struggle with demanding applications or multiple open programs.
 Too much RAM, however, can be overkill and waste your budget.

 ---